huggingface/blog/fine-tune-whisper-multilingual-asr.md

 We can verify that the tokenizer correctly encodes Hindi characters by encoding and decoding the first sample of the Common Voice dataset.
-When encoding the transcriptions, the tokenizer appends 'special tokens' to the start and end of the sequence, including the BOS/EOS tokens, language token id and task token id (as specified by the arguments in the previous step).
+When encoding the transcriptions, the tokenizer appends 'special tokens' to the start and end of the sequence, including the start/end of transcript tokens, language token and task token (as specified by the arguments in the previous step).
-When decoding the label ids, we have the option of 'skipping' these special tokens, in order to return a string in the original input form:
+When decoding the label ids, we have the option of 'skipping' these special tokens, allowing us to return a string in the original input form:

 ```python
 input_str = common_voice["train"][0]["sentence"]